 Some historians have described 1917 as “the worst year of the Great War” for Australia and Australians.
 To what extent is this an accurate statement?

-The Simpson Prize requires you to respond to the quote and question above using both the Simpson Prize Australian War Memorial Source Selection (the eight sources below) and your own research.
+The Simpson Prize requires you to respond to the question above using both the sources below and your own research.

 Information about word or time limits, the closing date, entry forms and judging can be found at the Simpson Prize official website.

 Note: students who submit winning entries for this year's Simpson Prize question will travel in 2018.